-Still, you might see a message like this which indicates your site needs some extra setup:
+If you see a message like this while scanning your site for new affiliate links, this indicates your site needs some extra setup:

 In this guide, you'll find a list of possible errors and solutions so you can get your scan running properly.